mikenewbuild/mikefallows/posts/quick-error-reporting-with-val-town.md

 ## Sending data to Val Town

+{% raw %}
 With that in place, you will need to add some code to format your data and send the request to the API endpoint that Val Town provides.
-Here I'm storing the strings for the subject and message data I want to store (Shopify's liquid syntax will replace the {% raw %}`{{ shop.url }}` and `{{ order_id }}`{% endraw %} dynamically).
+Here I'm storing the strings for the subject and message data I want to store (Shopify's Liquid syntax will replace the `{{ shop.url }}` and `{{ order_id }}` dynamically).
 I append any error that is thrown in the script that I want to test and finally, use the `fetch` method to send this data to Val Town.
 Anything you include in the `args` parameter will be passed as arguments to the Val.
+{% endraw %}

 {% raw %}
 ```js